George Finch-Hatton, 10th Earl of Winchilsea: Influence

 He was the writer of a pamphlet entitled Earl of Winchilsea's Letter to the "Times", calling upon the Protestants of Great Britain to unite heart and soul in addressing the Throne for a Dissolution of Parliament, 1851.

 He was responsible for the phrase Kentish Fire meaning prolonged derisive cheering.

+Through his daughter Lady Caroline Turnor (née Finch Hatton), he was the ancestor of Neil Edmund McCorquodale, who married Princess Diana's eldest sister Lady Sarah Spencer, they had 3 children together, all of whom are 1st cousin to Prince William and Prince Harry.